 A little further out of the city center, the market sits between the Arakawa River and Sumida River, about 20 minutes north of Ueno Station on the Keisei Line or Hibiya Metro Line.
 Because it’s a little lest tourist-trodden than its more famous contemporary, here you’ll find restaurant prices are often quite a bit cheaper, which scores it a few extra points.

 Important: The Adachi Market itself is only open to the public from 9am-11am one Saturday every couple of months.
-Upcoming dates are:
+The dates for 2019 are as follows:

-This Tsukiji alternative isn’t a fish market, but it’s still a worthy alternative, especially if you’re not really the early morning type.
+This Tsukiji alternative isn’t a fish market, but it’s still a worthwhile attraction, especially if you’re not really the early morning type.
 Running between Okachimachi and Ueno Stations, Ameyoko Market is a swarming street filled with food stands, clothing outlets, restaurants, sweet stalls, izakayas, and swaying salarymen swilling mugs of frosty Asahi after hours.

 The hangout has a fascinating history: post World War II, the area was home to black market imported American goods and candy.
 Since the 1940s, the market has branched out and now sells a huge selection of goods, both the everyday (t-shirts, bags, fruits) to the slightly more international and eclectic (Chinese herbs and pickled snakes, if you fancy).
 Arguably though, this place is best for eating, housing a broad variety of indoor and street-style restaurants slinging dishes at very competitive prices.